SalocinDotTEN/tawk-to-weather-app/BACKGROUND_IMAGES_IMPLEMENTATION.md

 - Images are fetched with optimized dimensions (800x600 by default)
 - Uses Unsplash's URL parameters for cropping and sizing
 - Implements caching to prevent redundant API calls
+- Cache includes complete attribution data, not just image URLs

 ### Fallback Strategy
 - If Unsplash API key is not configured: Uses original gradient backgrounds
 - If API request fails: Falls back to gradient backgrounds
 - If no images found: Falls back to gradient backgrounds
+- Attribution only displays when Unsplash image is successfully loaded

 ### Accessibility & Performance
-- Maintains text readability with semi-transparent overlays
+- Maintains text readability with semi-transparent overlays and text shadows
 - Preserves all existing accessibility features
-- Implements efficient caching strategy
+- Implements efficient caching strategy for both images and attribution data
 - Graceful error handling without breaking the user experience
+- Attribution links open in new tabs and don't interfere with card navigation

 ## Setup Instructions for Users